LukaMrt/LukaMrt/README.md

 I'm very interested in the domain of software architecture.
 I explore this question experimenting little projects such as my pinned projects (you can see them below).

-Today I often use Java but I'm learning python to extends my knowledge.
-My current goal is to developp my website so I need to learn more web technologies.
+Today I often use Java but I'm learning python to extend my knowledge.
+My current goal is to develop my website so I need to learn more web technologies.

 ## 📈 Developpment statistics